akshjain83/data-structure-algorithms/Hash_Tables/README.md

 Be sure to document your code and be consistent with style, naming, indentation, etc.
 Suggestions:

-Get started right away!
-Can't emphasize this enough!!
-Implement the hash table and then use the provided main.cpp and hash_function.cpp to execute.
-Compare your output to the provided sample.out using diff to ensure that your hash table functions properly and meets all requirements.
-Once you have that done, then you can go to work on the hash function.
-You may need to refer to a library reference manual.
-Turn-in Procedure:

-you will turn in these files and these files ONLY - do not turn in executable or object files, or a makefile hash.h hash.cpp hash_function.cpp zip (or tar) all of the above name your zipfile with first initial, last name - as in jchallinger.zip (or .tar.gz) submit your zipfile in Bb Learn
 Citation: This assignment originated at UC Riverside